 This should have been stated as ‘unknown’ here and we have corrected this in the revised manuscript (P. XX, Lines XX-XX):

-We included a group for participants who were unemployed or unclassified (group 9).
+We included a group for participants who were unknown (group 9).

 Minor Comments

 1) Throughout the paper there is inconsistent use of the abbreviation SD for standard deviation.